 The Group takes privacy issues very seriously.
-The Group fully complies with all relevant laws and regulations and ensure appropriate technical measures are in place to protect the personal data against unauthorised use or access.
+The Group fully complies with all relevant laws and regulations such as the Personal Data (Privacy) Ordinance to safeguard customers' information and data and ensures appropriate technical measures are in place to protect personal data against unauthorised use or access.